jonshiach/graphics-notes/_build/html/_sources/_pages/03_Vectors_and_matrices.md

   [ 874.0000  996.0000  1118.0000  1240.0000 ]
 ```

 What... wait... hang on a minute, this matrix isn't the same as the one from equation {eq}`eq-matrix-multiplication-example`.
-Our `.multiply()` function hasn't given us the result shown above.
+Our `.multiply()` method hasn't given us the result shown above.
 The reason for this is something called column-major order.

 ---